tweag/nickel/rfcs/007-bytecode-interpreter.md

 that is filled after the thunk has been forced.
 When accessing a thunk, the caller checks the state, and then either retrieve the value or initiate an update sequence and retrieve the code of the unevaluated expression.
-In Haskell, the update process is performed by the callee instead (the thunk's code), such that thunk access is uniform: it's an unconditional jump to the corresponding code.
-As with other VMs, the environment - immediately inlined after the code pointer - stores the free variables of the expression that are captured by the closure.
+In Haskell, the update process is performed _by the callee_ instead (the thunk's code), such that thunk access is uniform: it's an unconditional jump to the corresponding code.

+As with other VMs, the environment -- immediately inlined after the code pointer -- stores the free variables of the expression that are captured by the closure.
 When entering a closure, a dedicated register holds the pointer to the environment for fast access.

-The STG paper argues that this uniform thunk representation (with "self-handled" update) simplifies the compilation process and gives room for some specific optimizations (vectored return for pattern matching, for example) that should be beneficial to Haskell programs.
+The STG paper argues that this uniform thunk representation (with "self-handled update") simplifies the compilation process and gives room for some specific optimizations (vectored return for pattern matching, for example) that should be beneficial to Haskell programs.

-In Haskell, every data is considered to be an algebraic data type including primitive types such as integers, which is just `data Int = MkInt Int#`  where `Int#` is a native machine integer.
+In Haskell, every data is considered to be an algebraic data type, including primitive types such as integers, which is just `data Int = MkInt Int#`  where `Int#` is a native machine integer.
 The rationale is to avoid having types being blessed by the compiler with some magic while ADTs, which are ubiquitous in functional programming, are second-class citizen (with respect to optimizations and performance).
-In consequence, ADTs are the foundation of data structures.
-The primitive way to look at them is a `case` expression (more primitive than the fancy pattern matching of the surface language), which forces its argument.
+In consequence, ADTs are the basis of all data values.
+The primitive operation to look at them is a `case` expression (this is low-level case, more primitive than the fancy pattern matching of the surface language), which forces its argument.

-Both data and closures are represented the same way.
+Both data and closures are laid out in a similar way in memory.
 A data value is a block with a code pointer representing the corresponding ADT constructor.
-The code pointer is followed by the constructor's argument (instead of the environment for closures).
+The code pointer is followed by the constructor's argument (instead of the environment in the case of closures).
 As each constructor usage potentially generates very similar code, GHC is smart enough to share common constructors instead of generating them again and again (typically the one for an empty list).
 Specific optimizations and compilation schemes are implemented to alleviate the cost of the additional (code) pointer indirection for data values.

 In practice, when compiled to native code, the closures ???